MohamedElmdary/cv/README.md

     <sup><a href="https://protected-basin-72892.herokuapp.com/" target="_blank">
     https://protected-basin-72892.herokuapp.com/
     </a></sup>
-     <strong>Description: </strong>A Project that allow users to track their achievements and helping them to lose their bad habits or start some good habits.
+     <strong>Description: </strong>A Project that allows users to track their achievements and helps them to lose their bad habits or start some good habits.
     <strong>Tools: </strong>Node JS, Graphql, Prisma & Graphql Yoga

 -   ### Online Judge

     <sup><a href="http://online-judge-dev.herokuapp.com/" target="_blank">http://online-judge-dev.herokuapp.com/</a></sup>
-     <strong>Description: </strong>My graduation project which trying to improve the programming skills of our users by providing pre-defined problems created by programming experts.
+     <strong>Description: </strong>My graduation project which improves the programming skills of our users by providing pre-defined problems created by programming experts.
     <strong>Tools: </strong> Angular, Docker, Node JS, Python, Microservices & Kafka.

 -   ### Mern Blog

     <sup><a href="https://react-socialapp.herokuapp.com/" target="_blank">https://react-socialapp.herokuapp.com/</a></sup>
-     <strong>Description: </strong>A blog site which allows users to interact with each other by sharing posts or replay to a post and follow other users.
+     <strong>Description: </strong>A blog site which allows users to interact with each other by sharing posts or reply to a post and follow other users.
     <strong>Tools: </strong> React, Redux, Node JS & Express JS.

 ## Operating System

-&nbsp;&nbsp;&nbsp;&nbsp;I have been using Linux (Mint distro) for 2 years.
-Also I have used WSL (Windows sub system Linux).
-However WSL has a way poor performance in comparison with Linux.
+I have been using Linux (Mint distro) for 2 years.
+Also I have used WSL (Windows subsystem Linux).
+However WSL has a poor performance in comparison with Linux.

 ## Education [2016 / 2021]

-&nbsp;&nbsp;&nbsp;&nbsp;I were a student in Mansoura university, Studied computer science and embedded systems in faculty of engineering .
+I was a student in Mansoura university, Studied computer science and embedded systems in the faculty of engineering

 ## Languages